QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/exercises.md

 What we call "Law of total probability"/"`Formule des probabilités totales`" is a tree, considering the 2 cases (here $S$ and $\overline{S}$).
 </blockquote>

-2. What's the probability of someone having the decease after two positives tests?
+2. What's the probability of someone having the disease after two positives tests?

 <blockquote class="spoiler">